johnurbanik/prospector/README.md

     - I spent about 2-3 hours digging into ProbLog thinking that there might be a way to express continuous distributions or probabilistic 'evidence,' as I had wanted to use ProbLog fro a project and on first glance this seemed like a good project to use it on.

 - Lack of familiarity:
-    - This was my first time using both Streamlit and
+    - This was my first time using mystic at all, and my first time using Streamlit outside of a toy context.
+I may not be following best practices.
+I chose to use mystic instead of a convex optimization package because it seems likely that adding enough penalties will result in a non-convex problem, and uncertainty estimation is a nice additional feature.

 - Fixed bins:
     - For now, I use fixed bins for the distribution; it seems unlikely that human reasoning would have intuition that holds well beyond 100 bins.
 However, in the future I would try to modify the optimization problem to be more dynamic.